cornell-dti/trends-in-web-dev-website/versioned_docs/version-2026sp/assignments.md

 The class is scheduled to finish well before finals week.

-Assignment 1: Due on CMSX by TBD
+[Assignment 1](/docs/assignment1): Due on CMSX by March 2nd at 11:59pm

-Assignment 2: Due on CMSX by TBD
+Assignment 2: Due on CMSX by March 9th at 11:59pm

-Assignment 3: Due on CMSX by TBD
+Assignment 3: Due on CMSX by March 23rd at 11:59pm

-Assignment 4: Due on CMSX by TBD
+Assignment 4: Due on CMSX by April 6th at 11:59pm

 Assignment 5 (Final Project): Due by May 5 at 11:59pm